rommapp/romm/README.md

 # Overview

-Inspired by [Jellyfin](https://jellyfin.org/) and after found that the awesome [Gameyfin](https://github.com/grimsi/gameyfin) project is not supported for arm64 architectures (since my own homelab is only made by 3 rpis) and it is a general game library manager, I decided to develop my own game library solution, focused on retro gaming.
+Inspired by [Jellyfin](https://jellyfin.org/) and after found that the awesome [Gameyfin](https://github.com/grimsi/gameyfin) project is not supported for arm64 architectures and it is a general game library manager, I decided to develop my own game library solution, focused on retro gaming.

 For now, it is only available as a docker [image](https://hub.docker.com/r/zurdi15/romm) (amd64/arm64)